-I wanted to share a conversation I had with a young lady on Instagram a few weeks ago.
+I wanted to share a conversation I had with a young lady on Instagram a while ago.

 Me: I see absolutely nothing wrong with it if you feel like it’s needed and necessary.
 I would almost encourage it at some points through the process, especially if you’ve never taken a break like that before.